JackZhao516/smrti_quant_alerts/README.md

 * ``volume_alert_1h``: alert for coins over amount threshold ``1h_volume_usd`` in USD:
   * if second bar is 10X first bar
 * Every sub alert has a daily counter and monthly counter, which will be reset to 0 at 00:00 UTC everyday and every month.

+### More on ``alert_100/300/500, sequential, meme_alert`` alert
+* In the telegram group/channel, the alert contain 3 parts:
+  * Coins/exchanges with spot price over SMA
+  * Coins/exchanges newly added this time compared to last time
+  * Coins/exchanges newly deleted this time compared to last time
+  * Counts of each captured coin/exchange for how many times it has been sequentially captured

 ## Donate / Sponsor
 I develop and maintain these alerts on my own in my spare time.